DofE Expedition services for schools and youth groups.

 In the first 3 examples above Lupine Adventure are taking responsiblity for the safety of the participants so we are working to our procedures whereas in the fourth example we are operating under your direction and so the responsibility rests with your organisation.

-When working to Lupine Adventure procedures we staff expeditions with one member of staff per group (as a minimum).
+When working to Lupine Adventure procedures we staff expeditions with one member of staff per group (as a minimum) for all training and practice expeditions and all assessed expeditions in remote terrain.
 If you have some staff who hold nationally recognised outdoor qualifications (e.g. BEL, ML, WGL, HML) or who have completed the training in these awards then we may be able to induct your staff in our procedures and reduce the number of staff that we need to hire and therefore the cost.

 If you are interested in simply hiring supervisors to work on expeditions that you have planned then visit our Hiring a supervisor for your Duke of Edinburgh's Award group page.
 If you would like more information on our complete packages then please read on.

 We can run a full training course or simply cover the bits that you require help with.

 If you are local to West Yorkshire we can train your teams in short blocks at regular intervals (possibly throughout the winter months).
 For groups based elsewhere in the country we can run an intensive weekend of training either away in the countryside or at your premises, wherever you are.
 We provide training for expeditions on the following areas:

 - First aid.

 - Danger identification and avoidance.